-Line up your first color of cardstock in the top left corner of the cut mat, and smooth it down.
+Line up your first cardstock color in the cut mat’s top left corner, and smooth it down.
 Insert the mat into your Cricut underneath the tabs on each side and then hit the Load Mat button.
 Wait for the light to start flashing, hit the Go button, and it will begin cutting.

 When Cricut is done cutting, hit the Unload Mat button, and then be sure to flip your cut mat over and peel your mat off of your paper to help prevent tears.
 Once the mat’s off, you can go ahead and set the leftover paper to the side for your next project.

 Tip: use your scraper tool to easily scrape off any little bits of paper that are left stuck to your mat.